magnars/creator.js/README.md

 * `required` is a list of parameters that are required,
 * `defaults` is a list of parameters that are optional with defaults, and
 * `strict` makes it complain about unknown parameters.

+## Won't someone think of the performance

+In a production environment, you can use a much simplified version of creator, pretty much like this:

+    var create = function (params) {
+        return Object.extend(Object.create(this), params);
+    };

+    var creator = function () { return create; };

+That way you get meaningful error messages and early failures while developing and testing, without sacrificing performance in production.

+You should of course use whatever is optimized better by the JavaScript engines in areas of the code that needs to be highly optimized.
+At the time of writing that would be the pseudo-classical function constructors and `new`.